 Example 1: 6X more images per dollar on consumer-grade GPUs

 In a recent Stable Diffusion benchmark, consumer-grade GPUs generated 4X-8X more images per dollar compared to AI-focused GPUs.
-Most generative AI companies in the text-to-image space will be well served using consumer-grade GPUs for serving inference at scale.
+Most generative AI companies in the text-to-image space will be well served using consumer-grade GPUs to serve inference at scale.
 The economics and availability make them a winner for this use case.

 Example 2: Serving Stable Diffusion SDXL